Bitcoin volatility guide: Trends & insights for investors

 BITCOIN’S VOLATILITY THEN & NOW

-Bitcoin only came online 15 years ago.
+Bitcoin only came online 16 years ago.
 Such nascency breeds price volatility as market participants speculate about the role bitcoin may play in the global economy and in portfolios.
 This is similar to how a newly formed company is typically perceived as a riskier investment than a firmly established one.

 But as time has passed and bitcoin has continued to solidify its global presence, its volatility has notably declined.
-While bitcoin is still much more volatile than other major asset classes, like equities and bonds, Figure 3 illustrates the steady decline in the volatility of the world’s largest digital asset.2
+While bitcoin is still much more volatile than other major asset classes, like equities and bonds, Figure 3 illustrates the steady decline in the volatility of the world’s largest digital asset3.

-Figure 3: Bitcoin’s volatility is still high, but coming down
+Figure 4: Bitcoin’s volatility is still high, but coming down

 Rolling 1-year volatility